Perfect Homemade Sopapilla Recipe

 As it turns out, it is super easy to make hot and fresh Mexican restaurant-style sopapillas – with huge airy bubbles and tons of flavor – right in your own house!

 Your family will love our Perfect Homemade Sopapillas Recipe for celebrating Cinco de Mayo, and as a frequent dessert after all of your Mexican-inspired meals.
+But don’t forget, sopapillas are popular to serve at celebrations in other Latin American countries as well, including Argentina, Uruguay, and Peru.

 What Ingredients You Need for Our Sopapilla Recipe